obsinity/obsinity/documentation/migration/java-sdk-migration.md

 4. Put `StdoutEventSender` into logging-sink; `InMemoryEventSender` into testkit.
 5. Exclude all receiver/handler/dispatch classes from this repo; create/keep a separate **server** repo for them.
 6. (Optional) Add `obsinity-client-spring-boot-starter` if you want autoconfig/AOP for @Flow/@Step.

-If you paste a list of the exact original package names, I can produce a file-by-file move plan (old → new path) you can feed straight into a bulk-rename script.